 The second phase of most self build mortgages usually has several stages, and depends on the individual lenders terms and conditions.
 Money could be released for laying foundations, then once the roof is on you may have a further release of capital, and so on.
 It’s easy to see that the level of administration, intervention and sheer knowledge required to deliver a self-build mortgage is enough to put high street lenders off, particularly given that relatively few people choosing to self-build in the UK.

-Luckily, there are many other lenders who do offer this type of mortgage.
+Luckily, there are many lenders who do offer this type of mortgage.
 It’s likely that these self-build mortgage providers are smaller than the lenders you might go to for a standard mortgage.
 Traditionally, it’s a building society rather than a regular bank that will lend for this type of project.
-Typically, these organisations are willing to lend up to 85% of the purchase price of the land and the projected building costs, however this will all depend upon your financial circumstances.
+Typically, these organisations are willing to lend around 75%* of the purchase price of the land and the projected building costs, however, this will all depend upon your financial circumstances.

 If you are looking to take out a self build mortgage there are a number of caveats you will need to consider.
 The plot will need to have planning permission, and you’ll need a proper projected cost breakdown for the build cost tranche.
 All of this will be subject to the usual valuations that you would expect in the process of getting any mortgage.

 As previously mentioned, some building societies release their build cost finance in stages once you have completed the initial land purchase stage.
 This may lead to cash flow problems, particularly if you have some large payments to make in the early stages of the development process.

 Some specialist self build mortgage brokers will allow you to access “advance” funding, which releases stage payments before the work commences.
 This makes things much easier for those looking to build quickly or to build the bulk of the structure at once.